 Drumming repetitively at about four beats per second, has been proven to relax the mind, inducing either Alpha or Theta in nearly all participants in studies on the effect of drumming.

 An abstract from the US Library of Medicine by Professor Winkelman, concluded, from a study: “Research reviews indicate that drumming enhances recovery through inducing relaxation and enhancing theta-wave production and brain-wave synchronization.
-Drumming produces pleasurable experiences, enhanced awareness of preconscious dynamics, release of emotional trauma, and reintegration of self.
+Drumming produces pleasurable experiences, enhanced awareness of preconscious dynamics, the release of emotional trauma, and reintegration of self.
 Drumming alleviates self-centeredness, isolation, and alienation, creating a sense of connectedness with self and others.
 Drumming provides a secular approach to accessing a higher power and applying spiritual perspectives

 When an EEG is taken of a person focused on drumming at 4 beats per second, the brainwave will inevitably go to Theta, or least Alpha.
 An experienced Buddhist monk or meditator during silent mindfulness meditation would likewise achieve Theta brain waves in the low cycles.
 Theta brainwaves occur between 4 – 7 Hz or 4 – 7 cycles per second and is associated with meditative serenity, daydreaming, fantasy, imagination, ideas, inspiration.
 Deep Theta is often achieved by very expert meditators, and could almost be described as lucid dreaming.
 For the rest of us, mindfulness tends to result only in a light Alpha wave.
 Repetitive drumming, however, consistently moves even the busiest mind’s into Alpha, and many right into Theta.

 Our normal awake mind is in Beta.
 Alpha is a more relaxed state, 9-13 Hz, characterized by “relaxed, calm, lucid, not thinking.”
 Not thinking sounds distinctly useful in mindfulness practice.
 Theta is one level of relaxation lower, at 4-8 Hz, which is characteristic of very deep meditation and mental imagery.
-The Theta state, is normally only achieved by very experienced meditators.
-However, with a drum, even novice meditators can obtain the state of total relaxation and lucid not-thinking.
+The Theta state is normally only achieved by very experienced meditators.
+However, with a drum, even novice meditators can obtain a state of total relaxation and lucid not-thinking.

 The Many Roles of Drums in Buddhism

-The drum has a long history in Buddhist traditions: from the mindfulness support of the big drum in Mahayana Buddhism, to the “wakefulness” support of the fish drum in Zen, to the hauntingly beautiful use of various drums in Tibetan ritual.
+The drum has a long history in Buddhist traditions: from the mindfulness support of the big drum in Mahayana Buddhism to the “wakefulness” support of the fish drum in Zen, to the hauntingly beautiful use of various drums in Tibetan ritual.
 Drums play an important role in Buddhist Chod, Tantra and other esoteric practices.
-Sound is also considered one of the eight sensory offerings to the Enlightened Beings, and playing the drum or the bell are considered to be very profound offerings.
+Sound is also considered one of the eight sensory offerings to the Enlightened Beings and playing the drum or the bell are considered to be very profound offerings.

-Drumming, or any form of percussion, provides a very hard to ignore focus for mindfulness.
+Drumming, or any form of percussion provides a very hard to ignore focus for mindfulness.
 It’s as simple as taking your favorite meditation technique, and adding the drum as the focal point, rather than the breath.
 You can either drum for yourself (which has extra benefits: the live sound of a drum is very moving), or use a drumming MP3 or recording.